lidudu810/5008midterm/README.md

 To compare the algorithms, we will find the nth number of the Fibonacci series for a range of values of n, from 1 to 100.
 We will then measure the execution time of each algorithm and compare their performance.

+There are multiple ways to implement the Fibonacci Series with code, each discussed in more detail below.
+However, for the implementations used in this report, the following chart represents the Big O value.

 ## Empirical Data & Discussion